-An epic guide for how to reduce plastic use at home, work and on-the-go.
-Includes tips for plastic-free shopping + reusable alternatives to single-use disposable plastic.
+An epic guide teaching you how to reduce plastic use in daily life – at home, work and on-the-go by switching to reusable products that are healthier for YOU and the planet.
+Includes tips for plastic-free shopping + reusable alternatives to single-use disposable plastic products.

 Whoa!
 A bit of a downer for vacation, but it was gripping nonetheless.